-We have commenced our examination of minutes of Council meetings reading those for the year to date as posted on the Council's website and /or provided by the Clerk to establish whether any issues arise that may have an adverse effect on the Council's future financial stability and are pleased to record that no such matters have been identified in this respect currently.
+We have continued our examination of minutes of Council meetings reading those for the full financial year as posted on the Council's website to establish whether any issues arise that may have an adverse effect on the Council's future financial stability and are pleased to record that no such matters have been identified in this respect.

-We are pleased to note that the external auditors signed-off the 2023-24 AGAR with no issues raised, the document being appropriately posted on the Council's website: we are also pleased to note that the Notice of Public Rights has been posted on the website advising access to the Council's records for the requisite 30 working days.
+We are pleased to note that the external auditors signed off the 2023-24 AGAR with no issues raised, the document being appropriately posted on the Council's website: we are also pleased to note that the Notice of Public Rights has been posted on the website advising access to the Council's records for the requisite 30 working days.